 It needs to be clarified that their impression is the following: from the American side the pause in bombing was not just a tactic, but the situation is rather that the Americans themselves do not know how they will get themselves out of this situation.
-Their intention to negotiate can be taken seriously.
+Their intention to negotiate can be taken seriously.15

-&lt;sup>14 Informational memorandum to the members of the Political Committee on comrades János Kádár, Antal Apró, and Béla Biszku's May 23 - 29, 1965 Soviet meetings, June 5, 1965.
+14 Informational memorandum to the members of the Political Committee on comrades János Kádár, Antal Apró, and Béla Biszku's May 23 - 29, 1965 Soviet meetings, June 5, 1965.
 Compiled by Károly Erdélyi.
 Hungarian National Archives 288. f.
 5. cs.3 67. ő. e.

-&lt;sup>15 The written report on the issue of Vietnam includes, among others, the following statement by Brezhnev: "It
+15 The written report on the issue of Vietnam includes, among others, the following statement by Brezhnev: "It

 On the 4th page there is mention of (and it was brought up in connection with many issues), that the Soviet comrades believe the following: in order to achieve certain goals, it would be necessary that several parties take initiatives, not just the CPSU.
 They consider that to be the case, for example, concerning the following: since there is currently an opportunity to contact the Vietnamese comrades, it would be necessary and useful to travel there, on the one hand because we could influence them in the good direction, and one the other because according to our past experiences (for example, with the Italian and others), they make considerations more realistically and accurately there.
 We also have a recommendation to push our agreement pertaining to the autumn forward.
+16 seems that the Chinese want to force the Soviet Union and the United States into a conflict in connection with the Vietnam War.
+The Soviets will not consent to this provocation [...]
+The Soviet Union will give all kind of help to Vietnam, but it will avoid seeing the conflict grows into a world war."